 It’s not how I plan on living in retirement.

 How do you calculate that retirement number based on this approach?
 How much should you save for your kids’ college?
-We answer those questions when you go through the myFinancialAnswers online financial planning service.
+Please fill in the contact form, and I will connect you with a financial planner to answer those questions.

 What about you?
 Do you feel comfortable hopping on the lifestyle rollercoaster in retirement?
 Let’s talk about it in the comments below!